Piccadilly Gardens: Manchester Royal Infirmary

 In 1755, with the assent of Sir Oswald Mosley, the Manchester Royal Infirmary was built here.
-In 1763, the Manchester Royal Lunatic Asylum was built next to the Manchester Royal Infirmary.
-It later moved to Cheadle in 1849, and is now Cheadle Royal Hospital.
+In 1763, the Manchester Royal Lunatic Asylum was built next to the infirmary; this later moved to Cheadle in 1849 and is now Cheadle Royal Hospital.

 In 1854, the area was laid out by the Manchester Corporation as a public esplanade, designed by Sir Joseph Paxton.
-The "Daub Holes" were turned into a fine ornamental fountain.
+The Daub Holes were turned into a fine ornamental fountain.
 Statues of noted figures such as the Duke of Wellington, Sir Robert Peel and John Dalton were laid out along the esplanade.
 Perrin's Manchester Handbook of 1857 wrote of the newly inaugurated space:

 The open space in front of the infirmary, formerly occupied by a pond of water, has lately been given up to the corporation, and has by them been laid out as a public walk, with fountains, which were first displayed at the inauguration of the Wellington Statue on the 30th of August 1856.